 In this tutorial, we will show you how to install DenyHost on CentOS 6.
 For those of you who didn’t know, DenyHosts is a log-based intrusion prevention security tool for SSH servers written in Python.
 It is intended to prevent brute-force attacks on SSH servers by monitoring invalid login attempts in the authentication log and blocking the originating IP addresses.
 Due to the simplicity of DenyHost and the ability to manually configure your rules it is widely used as an alternative to Fail2ban which is a bit more complicated to use and configure.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation DenyHost on CentOS 6 server.
+I will show you the step-by-step installation DenyHost on CentOS 6 server.

 Install DenyHost on CentOS 6